top of page

 Allow me to introduce myself: Julia O'Sullivan, a Welsh artist poised on the brink of discovery.
 For two decades, I've immersed myself in the world of art, continually refining and expanding my craft.

 Describing my style as an acquired taste may be an understatement, as it resonates deeply with some while leaving others puzzled.
-Nevertheless, there's a distinctiveness to my work that has earned it recognition; many claim they can spot a piece by Julia O'Sullivan from across the room.
-Whether this distinction is a badge of honor or a double-edged sword remains open to interpretation.
+Nevertheless, there's a distinctiveness to my work that has earned it recognition; many people claim they can spot a piece by Julia O'Sullivan from across the room.
+Whether this distinction is a badge of honour or a double-edged sword remains open to interpretation.

 I once received a remark likening my art to the hypothetical offspring of Hieronymus Bosch and Francis Bacon—an analogy both amusing and flattering.
 Yet, it ignited a desire within me to delve further into the depths of my own psyche, pushing the boundaries of my artistic exploration.
 With each passing year, I find myself unshackled by preconceived limitations, embracing a journey of discovery where creativity knows no bounds.